-- the lifetime of a key is increased by increasing the size of the messages processed with one key; - 2. it has minimal impact on performance; - 3. internal re-keying mechanisms without master key does not affect short messages transformation at all; - 4. it is transparent (works like any mode of operation): does not require changes of IV's and restarting MACing.
+- 1. it increases the lifetime of an initial key by increasing the size of the messages processed with one initial key; - 2. it has minimal impact on performance; - 3. internal re-keying mechanisms without a master key does not affect short messages transformation at all; - 4. it is transparent (works like any mode of operation): does not require changes of IV's and restarting MACing.